 Purple heart is often referred to as a “creeping perennial” due to the fact that it will spread out as it grows.
-The plant will typically reach anywhere from 8 to 14 inches tall and 16 inches wide (although it can spread out about 5 feet).
 Purple heart is considered to have a fairly fast rate of growth, especially when compared to other indoor plants.
 Its flowers will die off in the winter months.

-Potential gardeners should be aware that purple heart flowers are known to form dense groundcovers, which can prevent the germination and establishment of other plants.
-However, the plants can add a lush and tropical ground cover texture to any landscape.
+Gardeners should be aware that purple heart flowers are known to form dense groundcover, which can prevent the germination and establishment of other plants.
+However, the plants can add a lush and tropical groundcover texture to any landscape.
 Downward trailing stems mean it will always stand out, even when planted as part of border fronts, wall plantings, and rock gardens.

-Planting your purple hearts in full sun can help ensure that they grow the boldest and vibrant purple stems.
+Planting your purple hearts in full sun can help ensure that they grow the vibrant purple stems.
 The plant can also grow in partial shade, but its stem is more likely to appear green than purple.

 It's best to introduce these plants to brighter conditions over time, however, as too much direct sunlight all at once can lead to foliage burn.

 Purple heart is considered to be drought-tolerant, and it will not require a great deal of watering.
 For best growth, however, it is best not to let the plant sit dry for long periods.

 Aim to water the plant when the top layer of soil feels dry to the touch.
 You'll also want to stick to watering it during its blooming season.
 Keep in mind that younger plants will require more moisture than adults, and they should generally be watered at least weekly.

 Temperature and Humidity